 Read on to learn exactly how this awesome game breaks off from the others in the genre.

 PS: Some images in this post show English text, because they have been taken using the Real-Time In-game Translation feature of BlueStacks.
 The game, however, is in Chinese.
 Read on to know more about it.

 Dive Into the LifeAfter World

 Before moving on into the review, we need to mention that this game is still not available in English since the international release is still in development.
-Luckily, BlueStacks allows you to enjoy your favorite games regardless of the language thanks to its integrated translator that allows you to translate all the text on-screen by pressing CTRL + ALT + L. With this tool, waiting until your favorite games receive an international release is a thing of the past, and you can start playing them as soon as they release.
+Luckily, BlueStacks allows you to enjoy your favorite games regardless of the language thanks to its integrated translator that allows you to translate all the text on-screen by pressing CTRL + Shift + L. With this tool, waiting until your favorite games receive an international release is a thing of the past, and you can start playing them as soon as they release.
 You can read more about this feature here.

 Language problems aside, LifeAfter is set in a future where humanity has advanced to the point of enjoying highly-advanced and accessible transportation technology.
 However, in the midst of the largest urban centers, a deadly virus was brewing and, with access to cutting-edge global transportation, a significant portion of the human population became inadvertently infected.
 By the time the virus passed its incubation period, millions of people were suddenly turned into ravenous mutants that attacked everything around them and caused great global destruction.
 Your character is an individual trapped in the middle of the chaos, and who must fight to escape from the mutant hordes, build a shelter, and lay low until the crisis dies down.